ziur/sdfc-idea/_docs/authentication.md

 ## Forms of authentication

 ### Using credential by default

-You are able to run task with a credential by default when you don't write your credential.
-To do this You should have a credential with ***default*** id.
+You are able to run task with a credential by default where you don't need to use ***credentialId*** parameter.
+To do this You should have a credential with ***default*** id into credentials.dat file.

-For example when you run the next task you are using a credential default,  You don't need write *'credentialId'* parameter.
+For example when you run the next task you are using a credential by default,  You don't need write *'credentialId'* parameter.

 	$ gradle deploy
 	$ gradle undeploy

 ### Using a specific credential

-You are able to run tasks using credential id, in this case I have a credential in *'credentials.dat'* file with an id called *'myId'*
+You are able to run tasks using an specific credential, for so you should use ***credentialId*** parameter with your id, in this case there is a credential in *'credentials.dat'* file with an id called *'myId'*

 	$ gradle deploy -PcredentialId=myId
 	$ gradle undeploy -PcredentialId=myId

 ### Using parameters

 You are able to run task using parameters of credential, to do this you should send the next parameter: *username, password and token*.

 	$ gradle deploy -Pusername=juan.perez@jalasoft.com
 			-Ppassword=123qweJuan
 			-Ptoken=qweyh65fd43789sw

 ## Examples:

 ### Using a credential by default

-command:
+Scenario:

+In this case if you want to run *'deploy task'* using your credential by default. for so you should have a credential saved into credentials.dat with ***'default'*** id.

+Command:

 	$ gradle deploy

-output:
+Output:

 ```bash
     :deploy